garnajee/garnajee.github.io/content/about.md

 Welcome to my blog!

-This is my personnal website.
+This is my personal website.

-I use it to note, save, share, etc what I found either on the internet or by myself, and obvisouly mostly computer-related.
+I use it to note, save, share, etc what I found either on the internet or by myself, and obviously mostly computer-related.

 # Who am I